Hamburger menu icon

 The materials used on the authentic releases (both player issue and replica) are far superior to anything used on fake remakes.
 Hence the difference in cost.

 It’s the same reason why League Two players are worth less than 5% of what most Premier League players are.
-There’s an obvious gulf in class.
+There’s an obvious gulf in class (no offence to them).

 Poor attention to detail

-Pick two versions of the same fake shirt up, we guarantee you’ll spot plenty of issues.
+Pick two versions of the same fake shirt up, I guarantee you’ll spot plenty of issues.
 And that’s before you compare them to an original.

 The attention to detail during the manufacturing process is so minimal, you’ll see a ton of errors from batch to batch.

 Never forget, the criminals that produce fakes are all about ‘passable’ mass production within the lowest possible budget.
-Quality assurance, what’s that?
+Quality assurance?
+Never heard of him.

 Don't wash well